captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

+I’m the guy you met in Kansas City last year—

+---

-I’m the guy you met in Kansas City last year – the one who tried to get to know you better, even though I knew that you and Jack were an item.
+the one who tried to get to know you better, even though I knew that you and Jack were an item.

 ---